UPC-ViRVIG/MMVR/README.md

 VRCharacterController is responsible for creating the trajectories and the direction prediction, some important parameters are: *Use HMD Forward* which ignores the orientation prediction and uses the HMD forward direction as body direction when set to True; *Do Campling* which enables the position accuracy parameter and *Max Distance Simulation Bone* sets the position accuracy.

 MotionMatchingController parameters allow enabling/disabling some features such as inertialize blending or foot lock.

+To obtain a more detailed description on how to use the Motion Matching code of this project, you can visit my [Motion Matching project](https://github.com/JLPM22/MotionMatching), on which this project is based.

 ## Data